The EXO-200 detector, part II: Auxiliary Systems: HFE system

 The ballast bottle was thermally insulated with foam on the outside.
 The TECs were mounted with bandclamps on sheets of thermally conductive foam to help improve thermal contact with the HFE across the stainless steel tank wall.
 The vertical vapor plumbing on top was in the form of a spiral of copper tubing to provide flexibility for assembly while also eliminating local minima (``U'' bends), which were found to collect liquid HFE and complicate the pressure relationship between the ballast bottle and standpipe vapor spaces.
 Power to the Peltier heater/coolers was supplied by 60V/20A DC power supplies operated by a PID loop in the slow control software (see section \ref{sec:SC}) to keep the measured HFE system pressure at the programmed setpoint.
 Relays changed the polarity of the supplied voltage between heating and cooling.
 For robustness, there were two identical power supplies, each connected to an independent TEC and controlled by a different slow control PLC.

 The mechanism for this pressure control scheme was intended to be the change in HFE vapor pressure as a function of temperature.
 In practice, however, it was found that an admixture of N$_{2}$ in the ballast bottle was necessary for the control to be effective, perhaps indicating that the dominant mechanism was the change in solubility of N$_{2}$ in the ballast bottle HFE as a function of temperature.
 This possibility was supported by an observed trend during Phase I in which increasing TEC cooling power, rather than constant heating, was needed to hold the HFE pressure setpoint over a period of 18 months.
 Since occasional venting of the ballast bottle vapor plumbing to the outside drift was found to counteract this trend, the effect may have stemmed from N$_{2}$ dissolved during HFE transfer coming out of solution.
 No such trend was observed in Phase II.
 The difference may have corresponded to the fact that Phase I data collection began with pneumatic transfer of cold HFE, whereas Phase II began with a transfer at room temperature, since the solubility of N$_{2}$ in HFE is enhanced at lower temperatures.
+While detailed calculations of the quantity of dissolved N$_{2}$ were not attempted, information provided by 3M indicated that approximately equal volumes of dissolved STP N$_{2}$ would be present in the HFE on delivery.

 Pressure protection for the IV (section \ref{sec:cryostat}) was provided through relief valves.
 Two valves, one to the vapor port on the storage dewar and the other to atmosphere, were operated by the slow control with programmable limits generally set at \SI{180}{kPa} and \SI{200}{kPa}, respectively.
 A mechanical relief valve to atmosphere at \SI{207}{kPa} was also included.